Dr. Ralph Bäßler

 Regarding corrosion, CO2 and its precipitations can interact with the materials used for compression/transportation/injection of emission gasses from combustion processes.
 Therefore, selection of appropriate material and understanding the mechanisms are key factors in order to increase the safety and reliability of the CCS technology as a basis of its realizability.

 This task force is devoted to the evaluation of the behavior of different materials in certain CO2-media considering process related circumstances and technical possibilities in Europe and worldwide.
-Open questions shall be addressed, possible solutions shall be elaborated and shown.
+Open questions are addressed; possible solutions are elaborated and shown.

 The task force addresses the following general topics:

-This task force will deal with following items of major interest:
+This task force deals with following items of major interest:

-At EUROCORR 2012, Istanbul, Turkey, there were around 60 attendees during the whole one day workshop.
-Within this workshop case studies from industry, practice related and academic research work have proven the need of further research and information exchange.
+At EUROCORR 2017, Praha, Czech Rep., there were around 60 attendees during the whole one day workshop.
+Within this workshop case studies from industry, practice related and academic research work have shown the current state of knowledge and the need of further research and information exchange.

-The minutes of the business meeting can be found here.
+The minutes of the last business meeting (6 Sept 2017, Praha, Czech Rep.) can be found here.